WSU-kduncan/cicd-3120-YourPalSocks/README.md

 ## Container Restart Script
 The Container Restart Script (redeploy.sh) is a simple bash script that pulls, stops, then restarts this project's docker container.
 Lines 2,3, and 5 need to be changed to use your repository and docker container.
 ## Server Webhook
 This part takes place on an AWS Ubuntu Instance (our server).
 First, we set up a listener on the server using Go, effectively turning the webhook into a service to be tapped in to.
 After installing webhook onto the server, we can edit the 'webhook.service' file in '/etc/systemd/system/webhook.service'.
-This is the use of the Webhook Task Definition File ([WIP]).
+This is the use of the Webhook Task Definition File (hooks.json).

+The hooks.json (webhook definition file) creates the webhook, and sets a script to be run in a certain directory whemever triggered by the endpoint service.

 After setting up the webhook service file, we can enable and start the webhook service with these two commands:
 `systemctl enable webhook.service`
 `systemctl start webhook.service`

+After the webhook definition file and service are set up, this command can be run to activate the endpoint:
+`webhook -hooks [HOOK FILE].json -verbose`
-## Notifier(s) in Git/Docker Hub
+## Notifier(s) in Github
-<>
+To set up a webhook notifier in Github, you'll first need webhook installed and configured.
+Once done, we'll need a new action in our Github actions YAML file (.github/workflows/[ACTIONS FILE].yml).
+From here we'll want to set up a new job to attach to the endpoint (see redeploy job in docker-image.yml).

+This action requires a new secret, named 'DEPLOY_WEBHOOK_URL', which is the address of the webhook endpoint that triggers the redeploy script.